mariadb-corporation/MaxScale/Documentation/Filters/Regex-Filter.md

 ## Overview

-The regex filter is a filter module for MaxScale that is able to rewrite query content using regular expression matches and text substitution.
-It uses the PCRE2 syntax which differs from the POSIX regular expressions used in MaxScale versions prior to 1.3.0.
+The regex filter is a filter module for MariaDB MaxScale that is able to rewrite query content using regular expression matches and text substitution.
+It uses the PCRE2 syntax which differs from the POSIX regular expressions used in MariaDB MaxScale versions prior to 1.3.0.

 For all details about the PCRE2 syntax, please read the [PCRE2 syntax documentation](http://www.pcre.org/current/doc/html/pcre2syntax.html).